 Manchester Museum is part of the University of Manchester and provides students with the opportunity to engage with practical science in a University setting.
 Through a wide variety of hands on, interactive workshops, students get unique access to Museum collections.
 They use practical investigative skills to enhance and enrich the science curriculum and provide relevant and interesting real life examples and context.

-At KS3 pupils can become forensic scientists in our Forensic Science: A Bog Body Mystery workshop.
-Explore the beauty and wonder of life on earth in our Diversity of Life workshop and investigate what threatens it.
+Become a forensic scientist in our Forensic Science: A Bog Body Mystery workshop.
+Explore the beauty and wonder of life on earth in our Diversity of Life workshop.
 Investigate colour in the natural world with specimens and spectrometers in The Colour of Nature workshop.

 Our programme directly links to the science curriculum whilst enabling your students to explore the relevance and real-life context of the subject.
-If you would like more information or would like to book a workshop, please contact Alexa Jeanes on 0161 306 1764 or email email@example.com.
+If you would like more information or would like to book a workshop, please contact Emily Robinson on 0161 306 1764 or email email@example.com.
 Alternatively, follow the link below to the Manchester Museum website to find out more.